 Ask yourself the following questions and write down all the words that come to mind.
 It works best if you list at least 3 keywords per question, but by all means, go for more!

 - What will make your business different from others?
 Thinking of these as ‘points of difference’, ‘unique selling points’ (USPs) or ‘competitive advantages’ can sometimes trigger different keywords.
 Examples might include 24-hour access, being a high-end or premium facility, or being a specialist in one area of wellness, such as functional or yoga.

 - What values do you want your business to stand for?
 Think about the kind of behaviours you’d want your business to possess if it were a person.
 Examples here might be ‘Inclusive, Welcoming, Integrity, Passionate, Genuine, or Strong.

 - What is your core product or service offering?
 Be careful here, you don’t want to name your business after a service that you drop in 2 years, so only include things that are central to your business model or you’re committed to long-term.
 These could be things like Personal Training, Indoor Cycling or Relaxation.

-- How do you want your customers to feel in your facility?
+- How do you want your customers to feel?
 You might want them to experience feelings of being energised, nourished, renewed, improved, or calm.